 - Middle East Respiratory Syndrome (MERS) is a severe respiratory illness.
 MERS is caused by the MERS-CoV coronavirus.
 About 30% of people who have gotten this illness have died.
 Some people only have mild symptoms.
 MERS continues to cause illness in humans, mainly in the Arabian Peninsula.

-- COVID-19 is a respiratory illness that causes fever, coughing, and shortness of breath.
+- COVID-19 can be a respiratory illness that causes cold or flu-like symptoms, but it can also affect other parts of your body.
 It is caused by the SARS-CoV-2 virus (severe acute respiratory syndrome coronavirus 2).
-COVID-19 can cause mild to serious illness and even death.
+COVID-19 can be a mild to serious illness and even fatal.
 COVID-19 is a serious public health threat globally and in the United States.

 Once a person has been infected by a coronavirus, the infection can spread to a healthy person (person-to-person transmission).
 You can catch coronavirus infection when: